-6.2.3 Malaysian Product

-A) Specifying Malaysian Products
+- 6.2.3 Malaysian Product - 6.2.3.1 Specifying Malaysian Products

-The policy of specifying Malaysian Products as a practice is gaining acceptance as a method in procurement procedures and may be defined as the restriction of engineering products and/or systems to Malaysian or local makes.
+The policy of specifying Malaysian Products as a practice is a method in procurement procedure and may be defined as the restriction of engineering products and/or systems to Malaysian or local makes.
 This practice should not be confused with restricting supply of engineering products or systems only to suppliers or vendors domiciled in Malaysia, and what follows hereunder will only deal with the Malaysian or made in Malaysia products.

-B) Reasons for Specifying Malaysian Products
+6.2.3.2 Reasons for Specifying Malaysian Products